Interested in serving on one of the NCAPA committees?

 Read the objectives of each committee below.

 The following NCAPA committees have been established by the NCAPA Board of Directors.
 All corporate powers will be exercised by, or under the authority of, the Board of Directors.
-The business and affairs of the NCAPA will be managed by the Board of Directors or by committees established by the Board of Directors:

 - Continuing Education Committee.
 The Continuing Education Committee plans and implements the Academy’s annual conferences, workshops and online CME offerings in coordination with office staff.
 Members serve on one of three panels: